endojs/Jessie/README.md

 System for Authority
 Control](http://reports-archive.adm.cs.cmu.edu/anon/home/anon/isr2017/CMU-ISR-17-106R.pdf),
 explains why such module instances safe to share between mutually suspicious objects.
-Indeed, TinySES modules can be seen as a immutable extension of a Frozen Realm's immutable primordials.
+Indeed, Jessie modules can be seen as a immutable extension of a Frozen Realm's immutable primordials.